BytemarkHosting/flexnbd-c/README.proxy.txt

 USAGE
 -----

-  $ flexnbd-proxy --addr <ADDR> --port <PORT>
+  $ flexnbd-proxy --addr <ADDR> [ --port <PORT> ]
     --conn-addr <ADDR> --conn-port <PORT> [--bind <ADDR>] [option]*

 Proxy requests from an NBD client to an NBD server, resiliently.
-Only one client can be connected (to the address specified by --addr and --port) at a time, and ACLs cannot be applied to the client, as they can be to clients connecting directly to a flexnbd in serve mode.
+Only one client can be connected at a time, and ACLs cannot be applied to the client, as they can be to clients connecting directly to a flexnbd in serve mode.

 On starting up, the proxy will attempt to connect to the server specified by --conn-addr and --conn-port (from the address specified by --bind, if given).
 If